 Home education

-Parents can choose to home educate their child at any age, whether they have been enrolled at school previously or not.
+Parents can choose to home school - also known as elective home educate (EHE) - their child at any age, whether they have been enrolled at school previously or not.

 If your child has an Education, Health and Care (EHC) plan, the right to home educate still applies.

-Can a child with an Education, Health and Care (EHC) plan be home educated?
+Can a child with an Education, Health and Care (EHC) or Special Education Needs (SEN) plan be home educated?

 If your child already has an EHC plan in place, the provision agreed within the plan will still apply even if the child is being educated at home.